Emmaobi7/HROps/README.md

 5. [Contributions](#contributions)
 6. [License](#license)

-# OfficeOps: Workforce Productivity Suite
+# HROps: Workforce Productivity Suite

-OfficeOps is a powerful Workforce Productivity Suite built using Django, designed to streamline HR and office management processes within your organization.
+HROps is a powerful Workforce Productivity Suite built using Django, designed to streamline HR and office management processes within your organization.
 This project allows CEOs, Managers, and Employees to manage various aspects of HR, including employee information, attendance, feedback, and leave requests.

 ## Deployed Website